arijitsinha80/Springboard_CapstoneProject1/README.md

  - Load the dataset and perform the EDA, and merge with the dataset of Oil price for the particular date range.
 	 - 	Various Data cleaning and feature engineering has been performed based on previous enhancements.
-	 - Missing value has been updated with
+	 - Missing value has been updated with forward fill method.

 * Experiments and Implement the best performing model
 	* We will initially create the a benchmark model, using the linear regression algorithm